viparthasarathy/to-do-list/README.md

 ## Demo

 You can see a demo of this project [here](https://to-do-list-creator.herokuapp.com/) hosted via Heroku.
+An example account is included -- just log in.

 ## Contributing